 The English College in Prague has as one of its aims, "to attract and retain those students best suited to the education we offer through selection, as far as possible, by academic ability rather than ability to pay."
 The College achieves this through bursaries, scholarships and other awards.
-The College usually spends up to 7% of fee income on various forms of fee reduction.
-An additional 0.5% of total fee income for that year is available to the Headmaster to offer to applicants joining the school at other times of the year.
-An additional 1% of school fee income is temporarily being used to support a number of Ukrainian refugees in meeting their fee obligations.
+The College usually spends up to 8% of its fee income on various forms of fee reduction.

-The application deadline for 2024/25 is 31 March 2024.
+The application deadline for 2025/26 is 4 April 2025.